 SoftNAS SNAP HA™ easily fits within a modern, virtualized data center.
 Today's data center is often running VMware, with a network architecture comprised of several VLANs used to segregate various classes of network traffic.
-Figure 4 below shows one such network topology, which implements best practices for SoftNAS SNAP HA™ in the data center.
+The diagram below shows one such network topology, which implements best practices for SoftNAS SNAP HA™ in the data center.

 User subnets are allocated outside the data center network, and traverse one or more routers to reach the data center.